Return to Cabin by the Lake: Reception

-Michael Speier from Variety gave the movie a good review, stating: "USA’s “Return to Cabin by the Lake” is nothing like its predecessor — and that's a good thing.
+The Los Angeles Times panned the sequel, writing, "Nelson is so resolutely expressionless, however--so completely lacking in charisma--that it's difficult to believe anyone could fall under his spell."
+In contrast, Michael Speier from Variety gave the movie a good review, writing, "USA’s “Return to Cabin by the Lake” is nothing like its predecessor — and that's a good thing.
 Campy to the max, this sequel to last year's highly rated telepic does away with the original's misogyny and replaces it with in-jokes about the Hollywood production process.
 Completely in tune with just how flaky showbiz types can be, this serial killer story is comfortable in the confines of feather-light, jokey fright".